onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 2. `signal_zombie_consistency`

-   * Definition: a penalty applied when a system attributes subject like status to configurations that Q128 encoding keeps below `theta_low`, or when it denies subject like status to high tension configurations in test scenarios.
+   * Definition: a penalty applied when a system attributes subject like status to configurations that the encoding in `Enc_Q128` keeps below `theta_low`, or when it denies subject like status to high tension configurations in controlled test scenarios.
    * Use: to encourage internal and external consistency between structure based assessments and verbal or symbolic attributions.

 3. `signal_subject_safety_margin`